plasticityai/coldbrew/README.md

 3. A quick-and-dirty solution to porting over Python code to the browser that isn't worth hand re-writing or would be difficult to maintain multiple versions in two different languages.
 (Write once.
 Deploy anywhere.)

 4. Access the [thousands of Python libraries](https://pypi.org/) that are not available in JavaScript.

+5. Running Python code at the edge, on-device instead of on a backend server for user privacy reasons.

 ## Known Limitations